uber-archive/connect-csrf-lite/README.md

 var utils = require('./utils');
 var app = connect();

+// Middleware to create/retrieve `req.csrfToken`.
+This example uses cookie sessions. app.use(connect.cookieParser());
+app.use(connect.cookieSession({ secret: 'my-secret' }));
-// Middleware to create/retrieve `req.csrfToken` using whatever method you choose app.use(function (req, res, next) {
+app.use(function (req, res, next) {
+  if (!req.session.csrfToken) {
+    req.session.csrfToken = utils.createToken();
+  }
-  req.csrfToken = utils.createOrRetrieveToken();
+  req.csrfToken = req.session.csrfToken;
   next();
 });

 app.use(connectCsrf());
 ```

-The middleware takes the token set at `req.csrfToken` (or wherever you desire)
+The middleware takes the token set at `req.csrfToken` (configurable with the
-and validates it against `x-csrf-token` (set in `body`, `headers`, etc.) for
+`tokenKey` option) and validates it against `x-csrf-token` present in the
-all requests that mutate state.
+body (configurable with the `dataKey` option) for all requests that mutate state.

-If a CSRF token is not set on the request object, one will be created for you;
+If a CSRF token is not set on the request object, one will be created for you.
-however, you will still need to handle the session storage and retrieval for
+You will still need to handle the session storage and retrieval for
 subsequent requests.

 ## Constructor Options